 Of particular consequence is that some serious diseases begin in childhood; written off as growing pains they can lead to lifelong problems.

 Does your child have pain in one leg only?
 Then be more concerned.
 Does he or she have a limp?
-Then a careful and thorough examination is certainly called for.
+Then a careful and thorough examination is mandatory.

-Growing pains medicine, though there is no certainty of this, is that they are neuralgic in nature; and that they are associated with the muscles rather than the joints.
+Growing pains medical, though there is no certainty of this, is that they are neuralgic in nature; and that they are associated with the muscles rather than the joints.

 Anterior thigh, knee and the calf appear mostly affected; the lower limbs.